denoland/fresh/docs/file-system-routing.md

 # File system routing

-The naming and location of files in the `pages` folder is important because these are used to specify the route where a specific API endpoint or HTML page is available.
+The naming and location of files in the `routes` folder is important because these are used to specify the route where a specific API endpoint or HTML page is available.
 This concept is called file system routing.